 Players will need to use Window Capture with non-fullscreen modes or use the –untrusted launch option if you must play in Fullscreenhttps://t.co/0KlGvlr32H

 — OBS (@OBSProject) July 9, 2020

-Here is a catch and a simple way to easily use the capture mode without any issue.
+Here are a catch and a simple way to easily use the capture mode without any issue.
 Let’s take a quick look below.

-- Launch OBS and while using the game capture, simply add a display capture mode.
+- Launch OBS and while using the game capture, add a display capture mode.

 - Run the CS:GO game in Fullscreen mode.

 - Head over to the game settings > Video > Display Mode.

 - Select Fullscreen Windowed or Windowed mode and hit Apply to interact with the OBS display capture monitoring easily.

 That’s it, guys.
 We assume that you’ve found this article helpful.
 You can comment below for further queries.